 - Choose a type of carrier that makes positioning baby easy, such as a ring sling or a wrap carrier.

-- Use your fingers to help position your breast in a way that won’t hurt baby’s neck and spine.
-Use your arms to support baby’s head and neck.
+- Use your fingers to help position your breast in a way that won’t hurt the baby’s neck and spine.
+Use your arms to support the baby’s head and neck.

 - Position baby upright while wearing baby in the Hug Hold or Newborn Hug Hold.